CleverCodeCravers/LocalNetAppChat/README.md

 ### Server

 To start using LNAC, you have to install the LNAC Server on your host machine, which will be responsible for handling the communication between your clients.
-You can download the server from the [Release Page](https://github.com/stho32/LocalNetAppChat/releases) for your preffered operating system.
+You can download the server from the [Release Page](https://github.com/stho32/LocalNetAppChat/releases) for your preferred operating system.

 ### Client

-The client app is responsible for sending messages to other clients and recieving new updates/messages from the server.
+The client app is responsible for sending messages to other clients and receiving new updates/messages from the server.
 You can download the client from the [Release Page](https://github.com/stho32/LocalNetAppChat/releases) as well.

+### Bot

+The LNAC Bot behaves like a listener and gets the messages from the server.
+If one of the messages that the clients have sent includes one of the bot commands, it will perform an operation accordingly, for example, if a client sent `/ping`, the bot will send a message to the server including the following: `responding to ping from {clientName} ==> a very dear pong from " + botName`.

+To install the bot, simply download it from the [Release Page](https://github.com/stho32/LocalNetAppChat/releases).

 ## Usage

 ### Server CLI

-After installing the server and the client apps, start the server client with your preffered options:
+After installing the server and the client apps, start the server client with your preferred options:

 ```console
 LocalNetAppChat.Server [options]